BLUE HORIZON, BOOK 3

 The young canine sat back after a few minutes and smiled to himself.
 He felt he’d learned more about the Blue Horizon in the past year under Pockets’ tutelage than he had learned about anything in all the previous years he had been alive.
 He hungered to learn new things and seemed to have a good retention for details.
 He shook his head in wonder and then returned once more to the large book.

-“Tanis,” Merlin asked as he limped into the Infirmary, “have you found out what’s going on with our crew?”
+“Tanis,” Merlin asked as he limped into Sickbay, “have you found out what’s going on with our crew?”

 The desert fox set down the slateboard that he’d been using to inventory the medications in the cabinet and looked over at the captain.
 Merlin sat on the closest stool he could find and began to massage his sore ankle.